-This report sets out updates to the 2022/23 budget within the existing framework of the 10-year budget and savings plan.
-The report presents growth and savings/additional income proposals that have been identified which need to be considered (if applicable to this Committee), and requests further suggestions from the Advisory Committees, before finalising the budget for 2022/23.
+This report sets out updates to the 2023/24 budget within the existing framework of the 10-year budget and savings plan.
+The report presents growth and savings/additional income proposals that have been identified which need to be considered (if applicable to this Committee), and requests further suggestions from the Advisory Committees, before finalising the budget for 2023/24.

 Informed by the latest information from Government and discussions with Cabinet, it is proposed that the Council continues to set a revenue budget that assumes no direct funding from Government through the Revenue Support Grant or New Homes Bonus.
-This will result in the Council continuing to be financially self-sufficient.
+This will result in the Council continuing to aim to be financially self-sufficient.

-To achieve this aim and to ensure a balanced budget position over the next 10-year period will continue to be challenging largely due to the uncertainties and ongoing financial impacts of the Covid-19 pandemic.
+To achieve this aim and to ensure a balanced budget position over the next 10year period will be challenging largely due to the uncertainties and ongoing financial impacts of national and international events.